kevalkanp1011/FLW-Mobile-App/docs/CICDSetup.md

 <a id="overview"></a>
 ## Overview

-The FLW Mobile App is built for modernizing healthcare processes by enabling ASHAs to provide efficient services to their communities.
-The app simplifies data collection and management, ensuring higher accuracy and ease of use.
+The FLW Mobile App is designed for healthcare programs and consultation services rendered by ASHAs’ to serve pregnant women, mothers, and newborns in India.
+This eliminates pen and paperwork by ASHAs and allows them to enter beneficiaries data in a digital process with increased ease and accuracy of data.
+We named it as SAKHI for Bihar State and Utprerona for Assam State.

 ---